The Waterbed Effect on Quasiperiodic Disturbance Observer: Avoidance of Sensitivity Tradeoff with Time Delays: Preliminaries

-\end{defn} This definition is based on \cite{2022_Muramatsu_PA}'s quasiperiodicity.
+\end{defn} This definition is based on the quasiperiodicity in \cite{2022_Muramatsu_PA}.
 Let $\omega_0\ceq 2\pi/L$ and $n\omega_0$ be the fundamental and harmonic frequencies of the quasiperiodic disturbance, respectively.
 The QDOB, which estimates and compensates for the quasiperiodic disturbance, is

 where $\hat{d}(t)\in \mathbb{R}$ is the estimated quasiperiodic disturbance.
 The QDOB is composed of a first-order low-pass filter

 and the Q-filter

 using the linear-phase low-pass filter $\Phi(s)$: